holyrouge/Jeff-Bot/README.md

-# SBU Internal Robotics Competition 2017

-This repository contains the code and schematic diagrams for the making of a robot for the Stony Brook Robot Design Team Internal Competition 2017.
+# Stony Brook Robot Design Team Internal Robotics Competition 2017

+# Introduction

+The objective of teams in the Stony Brook Robot Design Team Internal Robotics Competition 2017 is to develop a robot capable of remote control and autonomous operation.
+The robot has to navigate an arena containing three levels and a hidden (autonomous-only) level to collect blocks of varying shapes to be dropped off of goal areas of each of the three levels to gain points.

 <b>Team Members:</b> <br />
 Prangon Ghose (Team Lead) (Software, Electrical Teams) <br />